 At the 2010 Review Conference of the Rome Statute of the International Criminal Court States Parties adopted amendments to the Rome Statute on the Crime of Aggression.
 In November 2010, the Secretary- General of the United Nations circulated the amendments in order to enable States Parties to ratify or accept the amendments.
-In July 18, the International Criminal Court’s Jurisdiction over the crime of aggression went into effect.
+In July 2018, the International Criminal Court’s Jurisdiction over the crime of aggression went into effect.
 Below are a number of questions and answers that may assist States with ratification of the amendments.

 How has the crime of aggression been defined?

 The Rome Statute now has a new article 8 bis defining the crime of aggression.
 In essence, three elements are required.
 First, the perpetrator must be a leader, i.e. a “person in a position effectively to exercise control over or to direct the political or military action of a State”.
 Second, the Court must prove that the perpetrator was involved in the planning, preparation, initiation or execution of such a State act of aggression.
 Third, such a State act must amount to an act of aggression in accordance with the definition contained in new article 8 bis, paragraph 2, and it must, by its character, gravity and scale, constitute a manifest violation of the UN Charter.
 This implies that only the most serious illegal uses of force between States can be subject to the Court’s jurisdiction.
-Genuine cases of individual or collective self-defence, as well as action authorized by the Security Council would thus clearly be excluded.
+Genuine cases of individual or collective self-defense, as well as action authorized by the Security Council would thus clearly be excluded.

 How was the controversial question of the role of the Security Council resolved?